stanley-gu/qual/proposal.md

 model establised in Aim 2 to form an integrated PK-PD model.
 The PK-PD model will guide dose selection and therapy planning for whole animal model investigation of treatment efficacy. *In vivo* assessment of the efficacy in devised treatment plans will be performed.
-The results can be a basis for developing therapies to ease disease burden in human ACDC patients.
+The results are expected to be a basis for developing therapies to ease disease burden in human ACDC patients.

 # Exam Question